Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

 \subsection{Smoothing adjacent nodes in a blow up}

-\begin{theorem} The Weinstein handlebody diagram of the complement of any toric divisor smoothed in adjacent nodes of a blow up is a standard Legendrian trefoil, as in Figure \ref{2CP2bend}. \end{theorem}
+\begin{theorem} The Weinstein handlebody diagram of the complement of the total toric divisor smoothed in adjacent nodes of a blow up of any toric manifold is a standard max-tb positive Legendrian trefoil. \end{theorem}

 \begin{proof} As explained in Section \ref{section toric} any corner in a Delzant polytope is $SL(2,\mathbb{Z})$-equivalent to the standard cone (with inward normals $(0,1)$ and $(1,0)$).
-If we blow up any toric manifold $X$ at the fixed point that maps to the vertex of that cone then we obtain two new fixed points and in the moment map image we obtain two new vertices $V_1$ and $V_2$.
+If we blow up any toric manifold at the fixed point that maps to the vertex of that cone, then we obtain two new fixed points and in the moment map image we obtain two new vertices $V_1$ and $V_2$.
 The two new corners have inward normals $(0,1),(1,1)$ and $(1,0)$.
-One can see that the size of the blow up does not change the inward normals.
+The size of the blow up does not change the inward normals.
 However, the size of the blow up is relevant in order to obtain $\{V_1,V_2\}$-centered polytope (see Proposition \ref{prop centered blow}).
-When the size of the blow up is small enough we can take the complement of the toric divisor of the blown up manifold smoothed in these two fixed points and apply Theorem~\ref{thm:toricWein} to show that this complement is Weinstein homotopic to $\mathcal{W}_{T^2,\{(1,0), (0,-1)\}}$.
+When the size of the blow up is small enough we can take the complement of the total toric divisor of the blown up manifold smoothed in these two nodes and apply Theorem~\ref{thm:toricWein} to show that this complement is Weinstein homotopic to $\mathcal{W}_{T^2,\{(1,0), (0,-1)\}}$.
 We now use Theorem \ref{thm:cotangentdiagram} and apply our algorithm to obtain the Weinstein handlebody diagram shown in Figure \ref{2CP2bstart}.
-After a sequence of Legendrian isotopies, handleslides, and cancellations, we obtain the right handed trefoil as a Weinstein handle diagram of the complement of the smoothed divisor (as seen in Figure \ref{2CP2bend}). \end{proof}
+The first step is to isotope the curves with slopes $(1,0)$ and $(0,-1)$ in $T^2$ as shown in Figure~\ref{fig:blowup_torus} so that they lie in the region $A\cup B\cup C$ of Figure~\ref{torussquare}.
+Next, we map this annulus to the front projection of $J^1(S^1)$ and the corresponding front projections of the Legendrian curves $\Lambda_{(1,0)}$ and $\Lambda_{(0,-1)}$ are shown in Figure~\ref{blowupjet}.
+We satellite the $J^1(S^1)$ picture as described in Step $3$ of the algorithm in Section \ref{sec:curves}, and obtain the Weinstein handlebody shown in Figure~\ref{2CP2bstart}.
+After a sequence of Legendrian isotopies, handle slides, and cancellations shown in Figure~\ref{blowupkcalc}, we obtain the right handed trefoil as a Weinstein handle diagram of the complement of the smoothed total toric divisor. \end{proof}